SherpaJS CLI

 Options:

-path to SherpaJS build directories, defaults to current directory-h
+-i,--input <path>path to SherpaJS build directories, defaults to current directory-h,--helpdisplay help for command

 Dev Command